vitekzkytek/PythonDataIES/README.md

     * code is more often read than written, EAFP
 * runability - 15 pts
     * by far the most important one!
 Project needs to run from scratch after installing versioned requirements.
+        * provide requirements.txt file with specific versions of packages (use pip freeze to get it), and specify your precise Python version.
 * code structure - 15 pts
     * functions (classes), properly named variables
 * README, documentation - 5 pts